SENULT/Chatbot_Discord/README.md

 # Da Nang Information Discord Bot 🤖

 A feature-rich Discord bot that provides information about places and attractions in Da Nang, Vietnam.
-The bot uses the Google Places API to fetch real-time information and includes features like place ratings, photos, and interactive menus
+The bot uses the Google Places API to fetch real-time information and includes features like place ratings, photos, and interactive menus.

 ## Features 🌟